Paul Matt Sutter

 I received my Ph.D. in Physics from the University of Illinois in 2011.
 I studied with Paul Ricker as a Department of Energy Computational Science Graduate Fellow.
 My dissertation focused on magnetic fields in clusters of galaxies.
 In the course of my research I modified heavily and contributed to the FLASH astrophysical simulation code.
 I also spent several months working with Rebecca Hartman-Baker, Judy Hill, and Robert Harrison at Oak Ridge National Laboratory on problems in computational chemistry.
 Previously I received my Bachelor's in Physics from California Polytechnic State University.

-I am always open for public outreach, teaching, and interviews.
+I am always available for public outreach, education, and consulting.
 Please contact me!

 Click here to subscribe to e-mail news and updates!